CODE-at-TACC/summer-2015/robotics/01-setup.md

 ### Install the BrickPi software

+The instructors have already done this for you on each Raspberry Pi.
+If we encounter problems, one possible route for troubleshooting them is to run these installer scripts again.

 ```shell
 cd /home/pi/summer-2015/robotics
 sudo bash setup1.sh
 ```

 * After this set of commands finishes running, the Pi will restart.
-When that finishes, open a new Terminal and enter the following commands
+When that finishes, open a new Terminal and enter the following commands:

 ```shell
 cd /home/pi/summer-2015/robotics